-Metro Harvest, Inc. ("Metro Harvest") is dedicated to promoting equity in its operations for diverse populations, which the Commission has identified as the following:
+Metro Harvest, Inc. ("MH") is dedicated to promoting equity in its operations for diverse populations, which the Cannabis Control Commission has identified as the following;

-- 1. Minorities:
+- 1. Minorities (BIPOC);

 - 2. Women;

 - 3. Veterans;

-- 4. People with disabilities; and
+- 4. Persons with disabilities; and,

-- 5. People of all gender identities and sexual orientations.
+- 5. LGBTQ+ individuals.

-To support such populations, Metro Harvest has created the following Diversity Plan (the "Plan") and has identified and created goals/programs to promote equity in Metro Harvest' operations.
+To support such populations, MH has created the following Diversity Plan (the "Plan") and has identified and created goals and programs to promote equity throughout MH's operations.